 The Dolpo is a restricted area within the Himalayan region, was opened to foreigners only in 1990.
 Dolpo is Nepal’s most remote district and occupies a large number of the land’s surface.
 The Dolpo region is the rain shadow, while the border extends to the Tibet.
 It declared as a restricted area due to the use of the inner Himalayas of Nepal against China.
 A Tibetan Buddhist tradition is abundant in the Lower Dolpo Trek.

 The Numa-La and Baga-La pass are not the same, but equally beautiful sights for trekkers.
 The trek to Lower Dolpo is an off-beaten, whereas the hamlets and villages are generally hard to find.

 Trek to Lower Dolpo features not only beautiful landscapes but many endangered species as well.
 Besides this, the people and their vibrant culture are exceptional.
 The Lower Dolpo trek meanwhile, incorporates two passes of over 5000 meters.
-But good physical fitness and experience in the mountains are mandatory.
+But proper physical fitness and experience in the mountains are mandatory.
 Despite the remoteness, the Dolpo Circuit Trek is a way to fire up your adrenaline.

 Dolpo Circuit Trek: Quick facts